go-doudou/go-doudou.github.io/docs/guide/README.md

 - Although a lot of learning materials about the syntax and best practices of Protobuf can be found online, we still feel that the learning curve is relatively steep, and we need a technical solution that can be quickly used by both novice and veteran.

 #### Result
-Go-doudou comes out, it's mainly inspired by
+`go-doudou` comes out, it's mainly inspired by
 - https://github.com/kujtimiihoxha/kit: a code generator cli for go-kit
 - https://github.com/hashicorp/memberlist: golang package for gossip based membership and failure detection
 - https://spec.openapis.org/oas/v3.0.3: OpenAPI 3.0